 The longer you stay, the more knowledgeable about local system.
 Hopefully more relaxed and less stress?
 Partly true but very dangerous slippery slope.
-You hope that you can make do with 80% of the earlier /intensity/, but I think it won’t happen in most ibanks .
+You hope that you can live comfortably under 80% of the earlier /intensity/, but I think it won’t happen in most ibanks .

-Another Part of the threat comes from hungrier, younger colleagues able to reach (then surpass) half your speed within a year or two, driven by /formidable/ brain-power (energy, intelligence, ..)
+Another Part of the threat comes from hungrier, younger colleagues able to reach (and then surpass) half your speed within a year or two, driven by /formidable/ brain-power (energy, intelligence, ..)

 There are exceptions but I only know a few so I don’t want to spend too much analyzing.
 Exception — if you were the original architect and you keep an eye on the evolution of your brainchild, and remain knowledgeable about it, but this scenario requires some brain-power.

-Overall, in “peacetime” long service without moving up can feel embarrassing and uncomfortable at times, for some individuals.
+Overall, in “peacetime” long service without moving up can feel embarrassing and uncomfortable for some individuals.
 (It’s more noticeable if most of the peers at your level are much younger, as in Macq and OC.)
-Some corporate cultures may tolerate but stigmatize that
+Some corporate cultures may tolerate but stigmatize that.

 Employer claim they prefer employees staying longer rather than shorter.
-That’s blatant marketing.
-In reality, some employers wish some old timers to leave on their own, to make way for younger, cheaper fresh blood.
+That’s blatant propaganda.
+In reality, some employers wish some old timers to leave on their own, to make way for younger, cheaper fresh blood .
 GS annual 5% cull in peacetime is widely-reported in WSJ, Independent...
 A few common motivations: